TheMarlboroMan/dfw-jumpstart/README.md

 - In the callback, clear the channel callback, unmonitor it and free it so it can be acquired again.

-These objects are "linked" to the real channels.
-Once you are done working with them you should call "unlink" so changes on your local object do not reflect in the pool.

 Notice that the callback function will be called only if a lda::audio_callback_interface is attached.
 It will be executed either when the sound ends "naturally" or